eho2k22/ShopSavvy_Nano/README.md

 # ShopSavvy_Nano
 a Chrome browser extension designed to enhance your shopping experience on Amazon by utilizing local Gemini Nano-powered recommendations and budget-based insights.

-Here’s a draft for the GitHub README file based on the current understanding of the Nano-based Amazon Shopping Assistant extension:

 ---